1833 Treaty of Chicago: Negotiations

 Cass gave the commissioners warnings that he believed other treasuries for treaties had been excessively expensive, with too many individuals receiving gratuities.
 Furthermore, Cass declared that no liquor should be involved in the dealings of the treaty's treasury and that its location should be on Native American territory and placed under the protection of the Army's commanding officer at Fort Dearborn.

 William Lee D. Ewing served as secretary for the commissioners.

 Plans to facilitate the travel of a Native American delegation to inspect land West of the Mississippi ahead of the negotiations were scrapped after appropriations for such an undertaking failed to come through.
-Porter, who believed that this would increase the difficulty of negotiating the treaty, requested in an August 23, 1833, to John F. Schermerhorn that Schermerhorn travel to Chicago to help with the negotiations by sharing his expert knowledge about land West of the Mississippi.
+Porter, who believed that would increase the difficulty of negotiating the treaty, requested in an August 23, 1833, to John F. Schermerhorn for Schermerhorn to travel to Chicago to help with the negotiations by sharing his expert knowledge about land west of the Mississippi.
 Schermerhorn would come to during the meetings, staying from September 22 through September 26, 1833.

 During the meeting, it was estimated that 3,000 out-of-town visitors descended on Chicago, including Native Americans, government officials, troops of the United States Army, land speculators, and other travelers to witness the proceedings unfold.
 At the time, Chicago was just a small village with merely 150 buildings.
 Thousands of Native Americans descended on the city in the week that the meeting started.
-Among the non-Natives who came to Chicago were who saw the trial as important to the interests of their personal profit, including, "men pursuing Indian claims, some for tracts of land,...creditors of the tribes, or of particular Indians, who know that they have no chance of getting their money, if they do not get it from Government agents."
+Among the non-Natives who came to Chicago were who saw the trial as important to the interests of their personal profit, including, "men pursuing Indian claims, some for tracts of land,... creditors of the tribes, or of particular Indians, who know that they have no chance of getting their money, if they do not get it from Government agents."
 While traders worked hard to influence the treaty, it appears that they had very little influence on the actual terms reached.
 During the meeting, there was much unruliness among the many visitors who had flocked to the city.